janheinrichmerker/material-drawer/README.md

 Changes
 -------
 * **Version 1.1.1:**
-    * You can changeItems that you got via `drawer.getItem(position)`.
+    * You can change items that you got via `drawer.getItem(position)`.
 Changes will update the adapter
     * Fixed title padding

 License